hellices/nodejs_template/docs/index.md

 This is a basic example of documentation.

-# my document is not completed
+# my document is working